 - Fiction, in the form of novels or theater, can provide this understanding of good and evil and the effects thereof.
 Historically speaking, I believe novel reading was considered to be very trashy and have little redeeming social value, so Brigham is a bit edgy here.

 I like this.
-Though I currently have no children, I plan to impose on my children such fictional horrors (to teenage boys, at least) as Pride and Prejudice or Sense and Sensibility.
+Though I have no children, I would impose on them such fictional horrors (to teenage boys, at least) as Pride and Prejudice or Sense and Sensibility.
 Why?
 Because they show contrasting characters in a realistic way.
 Austen deals with personal choices about integrity, honesty, and character.
 We see the negative effects of greed, infidelity, shallowness, and deception, temptations much more common than rape or murder, which seem to be the standard fare for much TV and film.
 Her characters are three-dimensional and complex, another failing of much fiction today.

 Given Brigham’s reputation as an iron-fisted religious dictator, what I found most interesting is his insistence that we not be so strict or limiting as to drive people away from the Gospel.
 There comes a point where increasing discipline or standards results in diminishing returns.
 Surely Brigham was not advocating a gospel free-for-all or sampling sin, but simply living the gospel and being acquainted with evil as well as good.